knocklabs/docs/pages/send-notifications/batching-and-throttling.md

   for the document so that comments within the same document are grouped together.
 - In a file sharing app, we might want to collapse all new file upload notifications into a single folder, and so we'd use the folder identifier as the batch key.

+You can learn more about using batch functions within the Knock dashboard in [our feature guide](https://knockapp.notion.site/Workflow-functions-batch-and-delay-0cb7cbca246f44deb922aaade07ae846).

 ## Throttling